-B. The Frances A. Knobloch Scholarship is for declared majors or minors of French Studies, German Studies, Russian Area Studies, Chinese Area Studies, Latin American Studies and/or Hispanic Studies.
+A. The Frances A. Knobloch Scholarship is for declared majors or minors of French Studies, German Studies, Chinese Area Studies, Latin American Studies and/or Spanish Studies/Hispanic Studies.
 This award carries a stipend of $2,000.
 This award requires that the language studied during the study abroad trip be the one of the official languages of that host country.
 This award is for use during the student's Junior or Senior year.
-Up to four people will be awarded this scholarship.
+One to three people are awarded this scholarship.

 ACADEMIC SCHOLARSHIPS WITH PREFERENCE FOR STUDY ABROAD:

 Students with a strong academic record are eligible to apply for these scholarships whether or not they are going abroad, although preference will be given when possible to those planning to study abroad in an approved program.